VATSALVARSHNEY108/B.O.I.-MARK-2/docs/ENHANCED_GUI_README.md

 ## 🎊 Conclusion

-The Enhanced Modern GUI transforms VATSAL AI into a beautiful, professional application that's a joy to use every day.
+The Enhanced Modern GUI transforms BOI (Barely Obeys Instructions) into a beautiful, professional application that's a joy to use every day.
 Launch it now and experience the difference!

 ```bash
 python launch_enhanced_gui.py